cambiotraining/bacterial-genomics/materials/09-bactmap.md

 ![nf-core/bactmap MultiQC General Statistics](images/bactmap_general_stats.png)

-This is a compilation of statistics collected from the outputs of tools such as fastp, samtools and BCFtools.
+This is a compilation of statistics collected from the outputs of tools such as `fastp`, `samtools` and `BCFtools`.
 Sequencing metrics such as the % of duplicated reads and GC content of the reads are shown alongside the results of the mapping (% reads mapped, num).
 This is a useful way of quickly identifying samples that are of lower quality or perhaps didn't map very well due to species contamination.

 #### fastp

-There are a number of plots showing the results of the fastp step in the pipeline.
+There are a number of plots showing the results of the `fastp` step in the pipeline.
 These plots are explained in [The bacQC pipeline](07-bacqc.md).

 #### Samtools